 A doctor may prescribe an ointment containing corticosteroids or another ingredient.

-Steroid ointment: In some cases, a special steroid medication for use around the eyes can treat scaling.
-A doctor must supervise the application of the ointment carefully, as the skin of the eyelids is very vulnerable to damage, and complications can arise with long-term use.
+A doctor must supervise the careful application of the ointment, as the skin of the eyelids is vulnerable to damage, and complications can arise with long-term use.
 A person may need regular appointments with an ophthalmologist to assess for glaucoma or cataracts.

 Depending on the severity of the psoriasis on the eyelids and how well the area reacts to other treatments, a doctor may prescribe a systemic oral or injectable medication.

 These types of medication can have adverse effects.
-They are usually for short-term use in managing a flare, which is a period of time during which symptoms worsen.
+Doctors usually prescribe them for short-term use to manage a flare, a period when symptoms worsen.

 This is an emerging form of treatment that targets specific components of the immune system.
 It appears to help reduce the number of flares and severity of symptoms.

-A doctor will consider the type of psoriasis and severity of symptoms when deciding whether to prescribe a biologic drug and, if so, which.
+A doctor will consider the type of psoriasis and severity of symptoms when deciding whether to prescribe a biologic drug.

 Current guidelines recommend prescribing a biologic drug when symptoms are moderate to severe.

-A doctor may prescribe steroid cream to reduce inflammation, but this can have adverse effects.
+A doctor may prescribe a steroid cream to reduce inflammation, but this can have adverse effects.

 It is important to follow a doctor’s recommendations and instructions when using topical or oral steroids.

 In some cases, infections can develop.
-A doctor will prescribe antibiotics in these cases.
+A doctor will then prescribe antibiotics.

 A person should follow their treatment plan for psoriasis, but they can also support this with some home remedies.